Ningyo: Etchū Province ningyo, aka Kairai

 While the printed illustration only shows one side of the ningyo, the text itself confirms it had 3 eyes on each side of the body.
 The feature of eyes on the torso is shared by the prediction beast kudan, also known to have appeared in Etchū Province, and the hakutaku (or baize, of Chinese origin), as scholars have pointed out.

 The flier reports that the people grew frightened, and destroyed it with 450 rifles.
 Yet the flier also states that "A person who views this fish once will enjoy great longevity, avoid bad turns of events and disasters, and gain luck and virtue".

+Male ningyo

+There is a picture entitled "Honrable picture of male human-fish" (男人魚, onga toko ningyo) survives which was copied by the young lord of Hirosaki Domain, to be shown to his mother, wishing to impart longevity upon her.
+Thus this is another example of ningyo localized in the area of the Hirosaki aka Tsugaru Domain.

+There is also a "Picture of ningyo that crossed to here from Holland" (阿蘭陀渡り人魚の図, Oranda watari ningyo no zu) printed on kawaraban newspaper, with the facial features of an old man.
+The newspaper described the creature as having "hair that was redhaired, hand like a monkey with webbings, and shaped like a snake", and purported that eating its flesh imparts longevity of 100 years, and even looking at it had the effect of warding sickness and extending lifespan.